hrmn-preet/SQL-Project/starting_with_questions.md

 SELECT  *
 FROM
 (
 	SELECT		city,
 			country,
 			SUM(total_transactionrevenue) as total_revenue
 	FROM 		all_sessions
-		WHERE total_transactionrevenue > 0 AND city NOT IN ('not available in demo dataset','(not set)') GROUP BY country,city
+	WHERE 		total_transactionrevenue > 0
+			AND city NOT IN ('not available in demo dataset','(not set)') GROUP BY	country,
+			city
 )
 ORDER BY total_revenue DESC
 ```